 Note: If you have a foreign degree, you need to submit an Educational Credential Assessment (ECA) report.
 You can get it from any designated organization and prove your degree is equivalent to a Canadian institution.

-You must create a profile on the IRCC website to include yourself in the Express Entry.
 The process requires you to submit some personal information like history.
 Some information is self-declared, while for others like language abilities, you need to provide documentation.

 Complete all information and create a strong profile to get a good CRS ranking.
+Here you may find some tips on how to strengthen your profile.

 You will have to wait till the IRCC conducts an Express Entry draw to receive your ITA.
-Once you get it, you have to submit the application within 60 days.

-Note: You should have a valid work permit for at least 4 months after you get your ITA.
+You should have a valid work permit for at least 4 months after you get your ITA.
 If it’s expiring before that, you have to apply for a Bridging Open Work Permit.
 You can only do this after you submit your application for CEC.

-CEC requires you to complete a medical and security check before you can get permanent residence.
+Also, CEC requires you to complete a medical and security check before you can get permanent residence.
 You will need to submit a medical report from an IRCC-approved panel physician.

 You also need to provide a clearance certificate that proves you have completed a police background check.
 You will have to submit clearance certificates from each country you have resided in for a minimum of 6 months (after the age of 18).

 Your e-application will be evaluated by the immigration officers.
 If everything is alright, you will receive a confirmation of permanent residence (COPR) letter.
-Most candidates receive the COPR within 6 months or less.
-This means you have been granted permanent residence by the Canadian government.

 You can apply for your PR card once you receive the COPR.
 The PR card is proof that you are a resident of Canada from now on.